 Koninklijke Ahold Delhaize (AMS:AD | ISIN: NL0011794037) is the largest supermarket chain in the Netherlands.
 Ahold was originally founded in 1887 until it decided to merge with Delhaize in 2016.

-What is important to know is that Ahold earns ~60% from its revenue from the United States.
-Besides that it also owns Bol.com which is the equivalent of Amazon in the Netherlands and Belgium.
+What is important to know is that Ahold earns ~60% of its revenue from the United States.
+Besides that, it also owns Bol.com which is the equivalent of Amazon in the Netherlands and Belgium.

 Good news for investors though, Ahold recently announced that it is considering to IPO Bol.com.
 I think this move could unlock a lot of shareholder value going forward.

 Truth to be told, I bought a lot of Ahold Delhaize earlier this year in the low 20’s.
-It is one of the stocks in the AEX that I’m most bullish on, even at a current price of around 30 Euro and a PE of ~20.
+It is one of the stocks in the AEX that I’m most bullish on, also at a current price of around 28 Euro and a forward PE of ~15.

 Read More: Ahold Delhaize stock analysis